ska-sa/spead2/doc/py-recv.rst

    See :py:class:`spead2.recv.Stream` (the base class) for other constructor arguments.

-   :param loop: Default Trollius event loop for async operations.
+   :param loop: Default asyncio event loop for async operations.
 If not
-     specified, uses the default Trollius event loop.
+     specified, uses the default asyncio event loop.
 Do not call `get_nowait` from the base class.

    .. py:method:: get(loop=None)